Armstrong World Industries: Environmental record

 Armstrong Holdings Inc. used to produce asbestos, either of two incombustible, chemical-resistant, fibrous mineral forms of impure magnesium silicate, used for fireproofing, electrical insulation, building materials, brake linings, and chemical filters.
 On November 16, 2000 it was reported that Armstrong Holdings Inc. was facing about 173,000 asbestos personal injury claims that would cost between $758.8 million and $1.36 billion through 2006.
-They filed bankruptcy because of all their asbestos liabilities.
-Armstrong no longer produces asbestos and now makes vinyl and wood flooring and other interior furnishings.
+They filed bankruptcy due to these liabilities.
+Armstrong by 2008 had ceased producing asbestos, instead making vinyl and wood flooring and other interior furnishings.

 Manufacturing locations

-ACProducts, Inc. is the seventh-largest manufacturer and distributor of cabinets in the United States.
+ACProducts, Inc. was the seventh-largest manufacturer and distributor of cabinets in the United States as of 2013.
 The company offers six wood species for its stock and semicustom cabinets, including cherry, maple, oak, birch, plantation hardwood, and laminate/thermofoil, and serves over 3,000 customers through a network of 26 facilities consisting of ACP-branded showroom/selection centers, regional distribution centers, and warehouses, all in the United States.
-ACP is headquartered in The Colony, TX, with manufacturing operations in Thompsontown, PA.
-Cabinet production facilities were owned by Armstrong World Industries but are now under American Industrial Partners, with products being sold under the ACPI branding.
+ACP is headquartered in The Colony, Texas with manufacturing operations in Thompsontown, Pennsylvania.
+Cabinet production facilities were owned by Armstrong World Industries but were under American Industrial Partners in 2015, with products being sold under the ACPI branding.